ice-bergtech/kr8/docs/cmd/kr8_get_clusters.md

   -p, --clusterparams string   provide cluster params as single file - can be combined with --cluster to override cluster
       --color                  enable colorized output (default).
 Set to false to disable (default true) -d, --componentdir string    kr8 component directory
-      --debug                  log more information about what kr8 is doing.
+      --config string          A config file with kr8 configuration --debug                  log more information about what kr8 is doing.
 Overrides --loglevel --ext-str-file strings   Set jsonnet extvar from file contents -J, --jpath stringArray      Directories to add to jsonnet include path.
 Repeat arg for multiple directories